ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector.md

 ### Template

-Download a template configuration file from GitHub: [application.conf.example] [app-conf].
+Download a template configuration file from GitHub: [config.hocon.sample] [app-conf].

-Now open the `application.conf.example` file in your editor of choice.
+Now open the `config.hocon.sample` file in your editor of choice.

 ### AWS settings